Jasmine-liang/Android-basis/README.md

 It lists ten affirmations that you love and displays a scrollable list of texts and images.
 ## Word App
 Search for a word by its first letter and switch to [Dictionary.com](https://www.dictionary.com/) to look up the meaning of the word.
+## Unscramble App
+The game shows ten random scrambled words for the player to unscramble.You can either Skip the word or guess a word and tap Submit.
+If you guess correctly, the score increases.
+An incorrect guess shows an error state in the text field.
+With each new word, the word count also increases.